aleksip/plugin-data-transform/README.md

 ## More examples

-All features provided by this plugin are used extensively in [Shila Drupal Theme StarterKit](https://github.com/aleksip/starterkit-shila-drupal-theme).
+Most features provided by this plugin are used in [Shila Drupal theme](https://github.com/aleksip/shila-drupal-theme).